LixelStudio Tools

 RTK Setting Panel

-When the GNSS checkbox is enabled and RTK module is selected, clicking RTK Setting opens a panel showing the validity chart for the RTK data collected during the scan.
+When the GNSS checkbox is enabled and the RTK module is selected, clicking RTK Setting opens a panel showing the validity chart for the RTK data collected during the scan.
 This chart plots the RTK fix quality against the scan timeline, showing which portions of the scan had Fixed status and which had Float, Single, or no fix.

 The RTK valid data count must be greater than 100 to achieve successful coordinate transformation in LixelStudio.
 If the valid count is below this threshold, process without RTK (uncheck GNSS) or provide GCPs to anchor absolute coordinates.
-Do not attempt to process with poor RTK data: the result will be a point cloud with incorrect or inconsistent absolute coordinates.
+Do not attempt to process with poor RTK data; the result will be a point cloud with incorrect or inconsistent absolute coordinates.

 Coloring Options